St-ton/JN/README.md

 * LESS Leaner CSS - Apache v2 License
 * [slick](https://github.com/kenwheeler/slick/) - MIT

+## Contributing

+If you want to participate in the development of JTL-Shop,
+you can do it in the following way:

+* first create your own *fork* of this repository
+* then create a *branch* in your own *fork*
+* finally make a merge request for that *branch* in the *upstream* of your *fork*

+Please DO NOT create a merge request of your own master branch!

 ## Related Links

 * [JTL](https://www.jtl-software.de/) - JTL-Software Homepage